RunesRepoHub/ACS/docs/commands.md

 ## Stop or start an download

-??? success "Trigger an manuel download"
+??? tip "Trigger an manuel download"

     ### Start an download